FATF warning lists – June 2021 update

 Impact of COVID-19 on the monitoring process

 Due to the COVID-19 situation, the FATF has decided on a general pause in the review process for jurisdictions with deficiencies.
-This is why the June documents refer to the earlier documents published in February 2020.
-These February documents and the FATF’s call for tighter measures with respect to these countries therefore continue to apply, even if they do not necessarily provide an up-to-date picture of the situation in these countries.
-The February documents can be found here:
+This is why the FATF refers to the earlier documents published.
+These documents and the FATF’s call for tighter measures with respect to these countries therefore continue to apply, even if they do not necessarily provide an up-to-date picture of the situation in these countries.

 In June 2016, Iran drafted an action plan in consultation with the FATF to address the serious deficiencies in its AML/CFT regime.
 The FATF then partially suspended the call for tighter measures against Iran and monitored the country's progress.
 In its plenary meeting of February 2020, the FATF concluded that Iran's progress in addressing the serious deficiencies in its AML/CFT regime was still insufficient.
 The FATF has therefore lifted its suspension of countermeasures against Iran.
 It is particularly concerned about Iran's high risk of terrorist financing and the threatening impact thereof on the international financial system.